danja/y-mirror/README.md

 This is work-in-progress, this seems as good a place as any to jot notes.

+*I got things working with a minimal wss server which worked on some clients but not others, so I finally have to bite the bullet and set up some testing.
+Googling brought up two particular systems that I've encountered before (I don't think used) : Selenium and [Cypress](https://docs.cypress.io/).

 ## Installation/Client Component Generation

 The setup uses node/npm though the generated client component is plain Javascript and can be used in a HTML page without dependencies.
 The [esbuild](https://esbuild.github.io/) bundler is used.